omgmog/omgmog.github.com/_posts/2021/2021-02-03-chip-stuff.md

 ---
-title: C.H.I.P. stuff
+title: CHIP Stuff
 comments_issue: 107
 ---

 > This page is a changing document.
 I'll probably add more notes to it in the future.

-These are just some notes that I've put together in the past about flashing and upgrading the [C.H.I.P.](https://en.wikipedia.org/wiki/CHIP_(computer)) (and Pocket C.H.I.P.) computer.
+These are just some notes that I've put together in the past about flashing and upgrading the [CHIP](https://en.wikipedia.org/wiki/CHIP_(computer)) (and Pocket CHIP) computer.

 <!-- more -->

-This device doesn't have any first party support any more, and it's not as powerful as Raspberry Pi, but it's quite fun and the Pocket C.H.I.P form-factor is great.
+This device doesn't have any first party support any more, and it's not as powerful as Raspberry Pi, but it's quite fun and the Pocket CHIP form-factor is great.
 If you can get hold of one, you should!

-## Erasing and re-flashing the C.H.I.P.
+## Erasing and re-flashing the CHIP

-You can erase and factory flash a C.H.I.P. from your computer using [this repo](https://github.com/Thore-Krug/Flash-CHIP).
-It will completely erase the C.H.I.P., so make sure you have anything important backed up.
+You can erase and factory flash a CHIP from your computer using [this repo](https://github.com/Thore-Krug/Flash-CHIP).
+It will completely erase the CHIP, so make sure you have anything important backed up.

 First you need to jumper the CHIP in FEL mode.
 You can do this by connecting the FEL pin to any GND pin: